 6.10 Payment of Utilities and Telecommunications

-Generally the utility and telecommunications bills are borne by each tenant proportionally to the area occupied by each one.
+Generally, utility bills and telecommunications are borne by each tenant proportionally to the area occupied by each one.
 These types of matters are stipulated between the parties.

 6.11 Insuring the Real Estate That is Subject to the Lease